-HTH solicited feedback from family groups and the broader community of stakeholders in early September.
-The Padres Unidos group and village-based ELAC/DELAC groups provided feedback on the LCP.
+HTHesolicited feedback from family groups and the broader community of stakeholders in early September.
+ELAC/DELAC groups provided feedback on the LCP.
 The LCP was presented for public comment during the HTH School Board meeting on September 10.
 Feedback from these stakeholder groups supported final refinement of the LCP.